Manaslu Tsum Valley Trek - 19 Days

 What is included?

-• All standard meals during the trek (19 lunches, 18 dinners, 19 breakfasts).
+• All Meals during the trek (19 lunches, 18 dinners, 19 breakfasts)

-• Accommodation for 18 days (usually double rooms) at the best tea houses/lodges in the trekking area.
+• Accommodation for 18 days (usually double rooms) at the best tea houses/lodges in the trekking area

 • Farewell dinner in Kathmandu after the end of the hike